exotic-matter-sas/paper-matter-import-export/README.md

 ### Installation

-Please refer to this page to install on Windows, Linux (deb) (and soon, hopefully, MacOSX) : [https://welcome.papermatter.app/import-export/](https://welcome.papermatter.app/import-export/)
+Please refer to this page to install client on Windows, Linux (deb) (and soon, hopefully, MacOSX) : [https://welcome.papermatter.app/import-export/](https://welcome.papermatter.app/import-export/)

 ## For developers